Over 2,000 years ago, Hippocrates

 Today, it's become a well-known fact that the health of our gut dictates our overall health and wellness.
-It's understood that our immunity, skin health, energy levels and even our mood is dependent on having a healthy gut.
-[1]
+It's understood that our immunity, skin health, energy levels, and mood depend on a healthy gut.

-Your gut refers to your digestive system- in particular, your intestinal tract.
+Your gut refers to your digestive system, particularly your intestinal tract.

 In your digestive system, you have what's called friendly bacteria or microflora.
 These bacteria are commonly referred to as probiotics.
 You may have even seen them make their mainstream debut by doing a happy dance on TV commercials for the fermented foods they're found in, such as yogurt.

-Probiotics are living microorganisms that exist in your digestive tract to help break down the food you eat, keep harmful bacteria from invading your system and manufacture certain vitamins.
-We require a balance of both good and bad bacteria in our gut for optimal health.
-But today, bad bacteria overgrowth is becoming more common due to
+Probiotics are living microorganisms in your digestive tract to help break down the food you eat, keep harmful bacteria from invading your system, and manufacture certain vitamins.
+We must balance good and bad bacteria in our gut for optimal health.
+But bad bacteria overgrowth is becoming more common today due to high-sugar diets (sugar feeds bad bacteria), toxins, stress, and frequent antibiotic use.

 What Happens When Bad Bacteria Outweigh the Good?

-Candida albicans is a type of fungus or yeast that naturally exists in your mouth and intestines and other parts of the body.
+Candida albicans is a fungus or yeast that naturally exists in your mouth, intestines, and other body parts.
 It only becomes problematic when it outweighs the good bacteria in your digestive system.
-An over consumption of white sugar, alcohol, processed foods, a diet lacking in fiber and heavy toxin exposure are among the common causes of yeast overgrowth, as those are the foods that yeast loves to feast on.
+An overconsumption of white sugar, alcohol, processed foods, a diet lacking in fiber, and heavy toxin exposure are among the common causes of yeast overgrowth, as those are the foods that yeast loves to feast on.

 When candida overgrowth occurs, it has the ability to weaken the intestinal lining and create "little holes" or permeability where it releases its toxic byproducts into your bloodstream.
-This can do permanent damage to your organs, cause major inflammation in your body and further lead to a condition called leaky gut.
+This can permanently damage your organs, cause major inflammation in your body, and further lead to a condition called leaky gut.

-Leaky gut is especially hazardous to the body because it allows toxins and other food particles to "leak" or pass through your intestinal lining and into your bloodstream.
+A leaky gut is especially hazardous to the body because it allows toxins and other food particles to "leak" or pass through your intestinal lining and into your bloodstream.
 Since food particles don't belong there, your body sees them as foreign invaders and elicits immune responses to attack them.
-This mechanism can cause your body to develop several food sensitivities and allergies
+This mechanism can cause your body to develop several food sensitivities and allergies, creating the "ideal” environment for illness and disease.

 Leaky gut is suspected to be linked to serious inflammatory conditions such as inflammatory bowel diseases (IBD) [2]

-As you can see, without gut health you hardly have health at all.
-This is why it's so important to prioritize your gut health through your diet and lifestyle
+As you can see, you hardly have health without gut health.
+This is why it's so important to prioritize your gut health through your diet and lifestyle since we're exposed to so many factors each day that can encourage the overgrowth of bad bacteria.

 Common Factors That Harm Your Gut